radovluk/Smart-Contract-Exercise/08-Maximal-Extractable-Value/solution/solution-code/README.md

 ### Possible Mitigation

-**Commit-Reveal Schemes**: Users first submit a hash of their bid (commit), and later reveal the actual bid value.
+**Commit-Reveal Schemes**: Users first submit a hash of their bid (commit) and later reveal the actual bid value.
 This prevents frontrunning since the actual bid values aren't visible in the mempool.

 ```solidity
 function commitBid(bytes32 bidHash) external {